leafac/yocto-cfa/dissertation/yocto-cfa.md

 <fieldset>
 <legend><strong>Technical Terms</strong></legend>

-The principle of being able to reason about a function only by looking at its definition is something called \emph{local reasoning} (see §~\ref{Step 0: Name Reuse}).
-The treatment given to the environment before this section is something called \emph{dynamic scoping}, because the \emph{scope} of a variable (where a variable is defined) is \emph{dynamic}, depending on where the function is called.
-The treatment given to the environment in this section is something called \emph{static scoping} or \emph{lexical scoping}, because the scope of a variable is determined before we start interpreting the program.
+The principle of being able to reason about a function only by looking at its definition is something called _local reasoning_ (see §~\ref{Step 0: Name Reuse}).
+The treatment given to the environment before this section is something called _dynamic scoping_, because the _scope_ of a variable (where a variable is defined) is _dynamic_, depending on where the function is called.
+The treatment given to the environment in this section is something called _static scoping_ or _lexical scoping_, because the scope of a variable is determined before we start interpreting the program.

 </fieldset>